College of Education and Rehabilitation

 Master of Science in Occupational Therapy (MSOT)

-The Master of Science in Occupational Therapy (MSOT) degree requires 56 semester hours for completion over a period of 21 months (five semesters), beginning in August of Year 1 and extending to May of Year 2.
+The Master of Science in Occupational Therapy (MSOT) degree requires coursework over a period of 23 months beginning in August of Year 1 and extending through June of Year 2.

-Prior to entering the program, applicants must provide evidence of a bachelor’s degree and completion of 21 credit hours of foundational prerequisite (link to prerequisites) courses for partial completion of ACOTE standards.
+Prior to entering the program, applicants must provide evidence of a bachelor’s degree and completion of at least 18 credit hours of foundational prerequisite courses.

-To meet the required 56 semester credits, students must complete 22 courses, including fieldwork level II and a capstone project.
-Students must complete the entire program in three years.
+To meet the required semester credits, students must complete curriculum designed to meet ACOTE standards including fieldwork experiences and a capstone project.
+Students must complete the entire program in five years.

 At the successful conclusion of this MSOT degree program, students will:

 - Have acquired, as a foundation for professional study, a breadth and depth of knowledge in the liberal arts and sciences, and an understanding of issues related to diversity

 - Be educated as a generalist with a broad exposure to the delivery models and systems used in settings where Occupational Therapy is currently practiced, and where it is emerging as a service

 - Have achieved entry-level competence through a combination of academic and fieldwork education